superruzafa/snap-dev-tools/README.md

 # Uninstallation

-Remove the `Makefile` and the `dev` folder from the Snap! working directory.
+Run `make uninstall` or remove manually the `Makefile` and the `dev` folder from the Snap! working directory.

+    $ make uninstall